 ® GL1000 on-bike carb save

 Beware -- don't try this on the GL1100 carburetor set!
 Different carbs!
 Unlike the GL1000 which has just one air cut valve mounted far from the carburetor, the GL1100 has four such valves, one attached to each carburetor casting.
-Thus they are extremely vulnerable and will be damaged by any chemicals introduced to the idle circuit.
+Thus they are extremely vulnerable and will be damaged by any chemicals introduced to the idle circuit without first removing each valve.

 Email me